-Sentiero Grandi Alberi: A Beautiful Hike Near Vicenza
+Sentiero Grandi Alberi: The “Trail of big trees” Hike Near Vicenza, Italy

 If you are looking for a hike near Vicenza that offers stunning views, look no further than Sentiero Grandi Alberi!
 This hike will leave you in awe in any season and it’s a bit milder than the Strada Delle 52 Galleries.